All Episodes

 Obviously, there's still a ton coming out on Harvey Weinstein.

-The worst part is everybody knew.
+The worst part is, everybody knew.

 Everybody knew.

-We're going, you know, I actually had this conversation with somebody.
+And by the way, now Hollywood, we're going, you know, I actually had this conversation with somebody.

 We're thinking back about all the different movies that over the years have sexualized young, young women.